Skip to main content

 Ph (+64) 03 4431350

 Editors’ Note: The company is owned and run by Carl McNeil and Jeanie Ackley.
-Carl is an IFFF Certified Master Fly Casting Instructor.
-Carl served as an associate editor for the IFFF’s fly casting magazine the Loop and is a recipient of the Presidents Pin award for services to fly casting.
-He is also a recipient of the IFFF’s conservation award.
+Carl is an IFFF-certified master Fly Casting Instructor.
+He served as an associate editor for the IFFF’s fly casting magazine, the Loop, and is a recipient of the President’s Pin award for services to fly casting and the IFFF’s conservation award.

 Skip